-- Creating one launch configuration per feature. - Setting the Settings field in the Execution tab of each feature launch configuration to Build Dynamic Feature . - Setting the Kernel field in the Configuration tab of each feature launch configuration to the using the MicroEJ Application launch named Build Dynamic Feature.
-The binary application file produced (application. fo) is compatible only for the Kernel on which it was generated.
-Generating a new Kernel requires that you generate the Features again on this Kernel.
+- Creating one launch configuration per feature. - Setting the Settings field in the Execution tab of each feature launch configuration to Build Dynamic Feature . - Setting the Kernel field in the Configuration tab of each feature launch configuration to the .....

 4.4.
 Multi-Sandbox